paralink-network/paralink-docs/docs/whitepaper/token.md

 ### Gas Costs & Ingress Incentives

 PARA is used to pay for gas costs of the callbacks onto 3rd party blockchains.
-The latest suggested gas price is available trough the [Paralink Gas Oracle]().
+The latest suggested gas price is available through the [Paralink Gas Oracle]().

 Adding PARA as a fee to a data request transaction is also an incentive mechanism for a particular quorum to prioritize the query.